cambboyle/the-recipe-vault/README.md

 Now you can deploy the project to Heroku by either:

-- running the following commandsin your terminal:
+- running the following commands in your terminal:

 ```terminal
 heroku login -i